Sandbox

 • volumes must be attached explicitly at create time or via attach

-• restoring a snapshot or template does not automatically re-attach prior session volumes
+• restoring a snapshot does not automatically re-attach prior session volumes

 Current size validation: 1 MiB minimum, 100 GiB maximum.